-National federations must submit annually upon request, the names of their TOs to ATC Chairman if they wish these names to be retained on the international list.
+National Federations must submit annually upon request, the names of their judges to ATC Chairman if they wish these names to be retained on the international list.

-Only TOs nominated by their national federation will be considered by the World Skate ATC to judge an international event in the category of World Games, Pan American Games, Asian Games, European Championships, and all International Artistic events, where at least two skaters are entered from different continents.
+Only judges/TS nominated by their National Federation will be considered by the World Skate ATC to judge an international event in the category of World Games, Pan American Games, Asian Games, European Championships, and all International Artistic events, where at least two skaters are entered from different continents.

-Only World Skate ATC may invite TOs to the events over which they have jurisdiction.
+Only World Skate ATC may invite judges to the events over which they have jurisdiction.

-A TO must withdraw from a panel if a conflict of interest should arise.
-Please refer to chapter 6.
+A judge must withdraw from a panel if a conflict of interest should arise.